Berwick, Victoria: Education

 area and school number 40 in Victoria.
 School buildings were later built on a parcel of land abutting Lyall Rd, between Peel Street and Brisbane Street.
 The school operated from this site until 2003 when a new school was built in Fairholme Boulevard.
 Subsequently, the Peel Street site was redeveloped as Pioneer Park, a community open space.
 The original school buildings were retained during the redevelopment and now operate as a restaurant.
 Berwick Primary is the only school in Berwick that is using the International Baccalaureate Curriculum.

 As well as the State School, a Boys' Grammar School operated from 1882 to 1922.
 St Margaret's Girls' School (originally called Berwick Presbyterian Girls' School) opened in 1920 with Junior boys being admitted during the 1960s.
 Its boarding school ceased operating in 1978.
 Berwick Secondary College and Kambrya College, both public high schools, and the Berwick campuses of Beaconhills College and St. Francis Xavier College, are located in the suburb of Berwick, Victoria.
 Timbarra P-9 College is located on Parkhill Dr in the Timbarra estate of Berwick.

 Victoria's first academically selective co-educational secondary school, Nossal High School, opened in 2010, and is located on the Federation University campus.

-Berwick is also home to the third campus of Haileybury, Melbourne, Victoria, with the campus having been simply named 'Edrington'.
+Berwick is also home to the third campus of Haileybury, Melbourne, with the campus named Edrington.
 In 1990, Berwick Lodge Primary School also opened in the suburb.
 Berwick Fields Primary School opened in 2006 and has an estimated total of 925 students in May 2019, and in around March 2012, the total exceeded 1,000 students.
 Brentwood Park Primary school is located on Bermersyde Drive, adjacent to Kambrya College.

 Chisholm Institute provides TAFE courses and degrees for domestic and international students, with a Technical Education Centre opening in 2009.
 Chisholm Berwick also run the Casey Tech School, a shared learning facility that delivers programs to secondary schools in the region.

 In 2017, Federation University moved into the former Monash University and is located at 100 Clyde Rd, Berwick on the former Casey Airfields.
 The university offers on campus accommodation and other facilities to students, such as a library and cafe.
 The main areas of study at the Berwick campus are nursing and allied health, IT, education, and business.